databrickslabs/dlt-meta/demo/README.md

     ```commandline
     python demo/launch_techsummit_demo.py --source=cloudfiles --cloud_provider_name=aws --dbr_version=15.3.x-scala2.12 --dbfs_path=dbfs:/techsummit-dlt-meta-demo-automated
     ```
-    - cloud_provider_name : aws or azure or gcp
+    - cloud_provider_name : aws or azure
     - db_version : Databricks Runtime Version
     - dbfs_path : Path on your Databricks workspace where demo will be copied for launching DLT-META Pipelines
     - you can provide `--profile=databricks_profile name` in case you already have databricks cli otherwise command prompt will ask host and token